mkchenxi/Causal-Inference/Final-assignment/Fianl_assignment_solutions_rubrics.md

 ## Question 1.4

-* A diff-in-diff strategy can make use two variations:
+* A diff-in-diff strategy can make use of two variations:
     1.  **The change of prices in minable cryptocurrencies over time**.
 For example, we can identify some change points in the prices of cryptocurrencies and use the before time as “before treatment” and